TheCoreblank/chatApp/README.md

 - Messages don't wrap to the next line

-- When you have a big ping, you don't see the first "what is your name" message
+- When you have a high ping, you don't see the first "what is your name" message

 - Everything is broken